Lead Routing: 10 Examples, Best Practices, and Automation Hacks

 Account-based lead routing assigns incoming leads to sales reps based on specific accounts, usually focusing on key and strategic clients.

-Under this strategy, each rep handles all leads and opportunities within their designated territory of accounts, which helps them cultivate deeper customer relationships and better understand their customer needs.
-But similar to territory-based routing, account-based routing can create imbalances such as uneven workloads if certain accounts generate more leads than others.
+Under this strategy, each rep handles all leads and opportunities within their designated territory of accounts.
+This helps them cultivate deeper customer relationships and better understand their customer needs.

 4. Hierarchy-based lead routing